 Leadership will rotate monthly, the team management sponsor will attend at least one meeting a month.

 Team communication with other employees including managers:

 Team members will make certain they have an agreement on what and when to communicate, and complaints about team members will be addressed first among team members.

 Team problem solving, conflict resolution, and decision making:

 Team members will make decisions by consensus, but the majority will rule if a timely consensus is not reached, and conflicts will be resolved directly among the people in conflict.

-You also need to constructively call each other out when team norms that you established are not followed by team members.
+You need to constructively call each other out when team norms that you established and committed to following are not followed by team members.
 Only team members who are willing to bring up a failure to adhere to the practices you adopted are acting in concert with the living documentation of your team norms or guidelines.